laravel/lumen-docs/middleware.md

 Of course, middleware can be written to perform a variety of tasks besides CSRF validation.
 A CORS middleware might be responsible for adding the proper headers to all responses leaving your application.
 A logging middleware might log all incoming requests to your application.

-All of these middleware are located in the `app/Http/Middleware` directory.
+All middleware are typically located in the `app/Http/Middleware` directory.

 <a name="defining-middleware"></a>
 ## Defining Middleware